YASH-MOHARIR/MojiMatch-Kiro/README.md

 > **Quick Summary:** Find the matching emoji between two cards before time runs out!
 Each card shows 8-20 emojis (depending on difficulty) with random sizes and rotations.
 Build combos for bonus points and time extensions.
 Choose from 4 difficulty levels (Easy, Medium, Hard, GOD).
 Compete on multiple leaderboards (All-Time, Weekly, GOD Mode) with the Reddit community.
 Built with React, TypeScript, HTML5 Canvas, and Redis.

 **Play directly on Reddit** - MojiMatcher runs natively in Reddit posts using Devvit's webview technology.
-Click the custom splash screen to launch the full-screen game experience!
+Click the "🎮 I Accept the Challenge!" button on the splash screen to launch the full-screen game experience!

 ## 🎯 What is MojiMatcher?

 MojiMatcher is a fast-paced visual puzzle game where players must quickly identify the single matching emoji between two cards.
 With only 30 seconds on the clock, players race to complete as many rounds as possible while building combos for massive point bonuses and time extensions.

-**The Challenge:** Each card displays 8-20 emojis (depending on difficulty) with random sizes (0.8x-2.5x) and rotations (0-360°), making the same emoji look completely different on each card.
+**The Challenge:** Each card displays 8-20 emojis (depending on difficulty) selected from a pool of 30 unique emojis (😀, 🎉, 🚀, ⭐, 🎮, and more).
+Every emoji has random sizes (0.8x-2.5x) and rotations (0-360°), making the same emoji look completely different on each card.
 You must use pattern recognition skills to spot the one matching emoji before time runs out.
 Every correct match generates new cards with fresh challenges, while wrong clicks cost precious seconds and reset your combo multiplier.

 **The Goal:** Build the highest combo streak possible to maximize your score and earn time bonuses.
 The longer your combo, the more time you earn per match (4-13+ seconds), creating a snowball effect where skilled players can extend their games significantly.
 Compete on multiple leaderboards (All-Time, Weekly, GOD Mode) as you master the game.

 **Built for Reddit:** MojiMatcher is a native Reddit app that runs directly in Reddit posts using Devvit's webview technology.
 Players can compete with the Reddit community on leaderboards, with scores automatically tied to their Reddit usernames for seamless social gaming.
+The game features a custom splash screen with an animated background that appears in the Reddit feed, inviting users to click "🎮 I Accept the Challenge!" and play in full-screen mode.

 ## 🎯 Game Overview